2003–04 Toronto Maple Leafs season

 The 2003–04 Toronto Maple Leafs season, the club's 87th season of existence and 77th as the Maple Leafs, saw the team finish in second place in the Northeast Division with a record of 45 wins, 24 losses, 10 ties and three overtime losses for 103 points.
 It was the highest point total in franchise history, beating out the 100 points earned by the 1999–2000 team.
-In the playoffs, the Leafs defeated their provincial rivals, the Ottawa Senators, in seven games in the Conference Quarterfinals before falling to the Philadelphia Flyers four games to two in the Conference Semifinals.
-The Leafs did not qualify for the playoffs again until the 2012–13 season, did not qualify for the playoffs again in a full season until the 2016-17 season, and would not win another playoff series until the 2022–23 season.
-This season currently remains the last where the franchise has won a Game 7 in a playoff series.
+The team qualified for the playoffs for the sixth year in a row, where they defeated their provincial rivals, the Ottawa Senators, in seven games in the Conference Quarterfinals before falling to the Philadelphia Flyers four games to two in the Conference Semifinals.
+The Leafs did not qualify for the playoffs again until the 2012–13 season (and did not qualify for the playoffs again in a full season until the 2016-17 season), and would not win another playoff series until the 2022–23 season.
+As of 2026, this season is the last where the franchise won a Game 7 in a playoff series.